nchuluda/PhotoCloudkit/README.md

 Simple project that uses PhotoPicker to select a photo from the user's library.

-Upon selection, photo is uploaded to CloudKit.
+Upon selection, photo is uploaded to CloudKit public database.

 Photos on CloudKit server are fetched and displayed to the user.